 First Stimulus Was a Failure, Now House Dems Want to Hit the Accelerator on More Wasteful Spending

-Washington- It’s been more than 18 months since Kathy Dahlkemper and her Democrat friends passed a trillion-dollar stimulus bill promising to keep unemployment under eight percent and create four million jobs and, so far, one thing is clear: It’s an utter failure.
+Washington- It’s been more than 18 months since John Callahan’s Democrat friends passed a trillion-dollar stimulus bill promising to keep unemployment under eight percent and create four million jobs and, so far, one thing is clear: It’s an utter failure.
 With unemployment at an unacceptably high 9.6 percent, the economy in a complete tailspin and the nation deeply in debt, Democrats now want to ram through a $50 billion spending bill in a last ditch attempt to salvage their crumbling political careers.
-Clearly not learning from their first stimulus disaster, Dahlkemper and Washington Democrats are ready to put Americans on the hook once again for wasteful spending with another desperate political ploy.
+Clearly not learning from their first stimulus disaster, will Callahan support Washington Democrats’ efforts to put Americans on the hook once again for more wasteful spending with another desperate political ploy?

-“Kathy Dahlkemper’s failed trillion-dollar stimulus has driven the economy off a cliff, yet she’s gearing up to pass another round of wasteful spending in a desperate attempt to save her crumbling political career,” said NRCC Communications Director Ken Spain.
-“Washington Democrats promised to keep unemployment under eight percent and create four million jobs, but it’s abundantly clear that Dahlkemper and the out-of-touch Democrat majority are only capable of offering up empty promises.
+“The Democrats’ failed trillion-dollar stimulus has driven the economy off a cliff, yet they’re gearing up to support another round of wasteful spending in a desperate attempt to save their crumbling political careers,” said NRCC Communications Director Ken Spain.
+“Washington Democrats promised to keep unemployment under eight percent and create four million jobs, but it’s abundantly clear that the out-of-touch Democrat majority is only capable of offering up empty promises.
 After being buried under mountains of debt and higher taxes, struggling middle-class families are ready for sound economic solutions rather than political satire.”

 “Vowing to find new ways to stimulate the sputtering economy, President Barack Obama will call for long-term investments in the nation’s roads, railways and runways that would cost at least $50 billion… Administration officials wouldn’t say what the total cost of the infrastructure investments would be, but did say the initial $50 billion represents a significant percentage.
 Officials said the White House would consider closing a number of special tax breaks for oil and gas companies to pay for the proposal.”